6 Beginner Tips for Mobile Fundraising

 - If your nonprofit hosts many fundraising events, the use of a mobile giving kiosk can be another excellent fundraising solution.
 A mobile giving app is ideal for events and on-site credit card donations for organizations like churches

 - There’s a golden rule to remember when setting up your charity’s website for mobile fundraising, keep it simple!
-Any website clutter – too many elements – like graphics or messages on the page compete for your donor’s attention.
+Any website clutter – too many elements – like graphics or messages on the page competing for your donor’s attention.
 Mobile giving should be accessible with simple navigation and easy-to-see information.

 - Making your website ready for mobile fundraising is a great opportunity to magnify your nonprofit’s branding.
 By completely branding your site, you build trust and confidence.
-Having your nonprofit logo, along with the name, appealing images, and compelling copy lets donors know they’re where they want to be.
+Having your nonprofit logo, along with the name, appealing images, and compelling copy let donors know they’re where they want to be.

-Nonprofits always need cost effective answers to the funding conundrum and one such solution is mobile fundraising.
+Nonprofits always need cost-effective answers to the funding conundrum and one such solution is mobile fundraising.
 Not only will mobile-friendly sites drive more traffic to your charity’s site but visitors will be inspired to follow, join, and in due course, donate to the mission.

 Will mobile fundraising dominate in the future?